kyma-project/eventing-manager/docs/contributor/installation.md

    make uninstall
    ```

-## Run Eventing Manager on a cluster using the Go runtime environment
+## Run Eventing Manager on a Cluster Using the Go Runtime Environment

 ### Installation